 The administrator must be satisfied that a pre-pack is the best option for creditors than any other procedure.

-In a liquidation, assets will be realised and funds will be distributed to creditors equally.
+During the process of a liquidation, the liquidator takes control of the business assets.
+These will be realised and funds will be distributed to creditors on a pro-rata basis depending on how much they are owed, and then the company will be closed.
 The liquidator will also have a duty to investigate the conduct of the director(s) for the three years leading up to the insolvency.

-A provisional liquidator will usually be appointed in a compulsory liquidation before a liquidator is appointed formally by the court.
-His duty is to ensure the assets of the company are not removed prior to the business being forcibly wound up, safeguarding creditor interests.
+A provisional liquidator will occasionally be appointed in a compulsory liquidation before a liquidator is appointed formally by the court.
+These are situations where there is concern that assets may be dissipated.
+Cases often involve instances of fraud or director misconduct.
+His duty is to ensure the assets of the company are not removed prior to the business being forcibly wound up and safeguarding creditor interests.

 Supervisor in a voluntary arrangement